 Is there a benefit to this type of gardening?
-See Moon Gardening: Does it Make Sense? for more.
+See Why Gardening by the Lunar Cycles Does Not Make Sense for a basic explanation of the science that debunks it.

 While the idea of gardening by the phases of the Moon has been around for ages, the modern era of Moon gardening really begins with Rudolf Steiner in the 1920s.